-Put simply, this is why Cervical Screening (smear tests) get their own week.
-Did you know, cervical screening prevents three in four of all cervical cancers from developing, yet a quarter of women in the UK don’t attend their appointments?
+Put simply, this is why Cervical Screening (smear tests) gets its own week.
+Did you know, cervical screening prevents three in four of all cervical cancers from developing, and yet a quarter of women in the UK don’t attend their appointments?

 Cervical cancer is the most common cancer in young women, and screening is thought to save as many as 5,000 deaths per year.
 Awareness for Cervical Screening is essential to improving these numbers and reducing the number of deaths in women.